- Brainwriting

 7. Lastly, all ideas are clustered and recorded.

 Advantages.
-This is easy procedure exchange of knowledge, building new ideas on previous ideas.
+This is an easy procedure exchange of knowledge, building new ideas on previous ideas.
 All participants are active and avoid social loafing and production blocking.

 Disadvantages.
 In a similar way to brainstorming, it is not the quality of ideas that matters but the quantity.